edgarlr/edgarlr.com/_posts/share-button-using-web-share-api.md

 ## Providing fallback

-For the fallback we are gonna add the options to share on facebook, twitter and copy the url to the clipboard.
-Let's dive in.
+As I said earlier, let's add a second option for all the other browsers.
+On this case we'll add options for sharing on facebook, twitter and copy the url to the clipboard.
+Let's code that.

-We need to add the state and trigger it whenever `navigator.share` is unsupported.
+We can add a state and trigger it whenever `navigator.share` is unsupported.

 ```jsx
 const ShareButton = ({ title, text, url }) => {